 Since I made this pattern measuring Conner and not with an actual hat, I'm not sure about the sizes.
 The best way to be sure the hat will fit your baby perfectly is to measure the circumference and then measure the pattern, that's what I did for the second hat, I just added 1/2″ total to the width of the pattern.
 But you can also just use your copy machine and make the whole pattern bigger.

-Now that I've warn all of you about the sizing, let's start making this cute hat!
+Now that I've warned all of you about the sizing, let's start making this cute hat!

 - Joyful baby hat pattern

 - Sewing machine (or treat and needle if you want to make them by hand)

 * if you make it in one color you only need 1/2 yard, if you make it in 2 colors, get 1/2 yard of each and that will be good for 2 hats.

 I am so bummed he grew out of the white hat so fast, but that's the good part about this patterns being simple, they are fairly easy to make so I just have to make more!